datadiode/Disposable-Peppermint/README.md

-# Disposable-Kali
+# Disposable-Peppermint

-This project contains a vagrant file that spins up a Kali virtual machine (using Virtual Box) with a configurabe list of customizable modifications such as:
+This project contains a vagrant file that spins up a Peppermint virtual machine (using Virtual Box) with a ready-to-go dual-bitness wine prefix, alongside with customizable modifications.

-- changing "vagrant ssh" to use root
-- adding swap space
-- setting BASH aliases
-- adding extra wordlists
-- installing wine
-- update & dist-upgrade
-- prepping metasploit
-- cloning useful git repos like AutoBlue and AutoRecon
-- installing common exploit dependecies and mingw
-- setting up UFW
+It derives from [dalvaro74/Peppermint-2023](https://portal.cloud.hashicorp.com/vagrant/discover/dalvaro74/Peppermint-2023), hence is localized to Spanish.

 ## Prerequisites